Peytonjohnhall/Data211/FinalProject/ReadMe.txt

-Copyright (C) on all data and materials.
+Copyright (C) on all data and RMD source code.